Close contact health staff exempted from restrictions if vaccinated - Hiqa

 “Some infections in vaccinated individuals will occur, but will likely be shorter in duration (as there will not be a lag time to mount an immune response) and associated with a lower viral load.
 Therefore, while the risk of transmission will be lower, it will not be zero,” the report states.

-“This preferential derogation should take into consideration prior history of Covid-19, vaccination and the specific exposure risk that led to the identification of the healthcare worker as a close contact,” said the State’s health watchdog.
+“This preferential derogation should take into consideration prior history of Covid-19, vaccination and the specific exposure risk that led to the identification of the healthcare worker as a close contact,” it said.